OpenBB-finance/OpenBB/website/content/bot/reference/discord/general/watchlist.md

 # watchlist

-This command allows the user to retrieve a markets overview, which includes current stock prices, market indices, and other related information.
-This can be useful for tracking market trends and getting a quick snapshot of the markets at a glance.
+This command allows the user to retrieve an overview of their watchlist, which includes the current price, high/low, volume, and change.
+You can also get other related information with a quick click like flow, darkpool data, technical analysis, and news - all from one spot.

 ### Usage